-- 1. Ensure that the upload of data from the App-V server adapter is complete: - a.
-In the Management view, open the System menu (♣ ▼ in the top right corner) and select Data Inputs.
+- 1. Ensure that the upload of data from the App-V server adapter is complete:

 The Data Inputs page appears.

 - b.
 Select the Inventory Data tab, and select the Show details check box near to top. - c.
 Find the App-V server adapter listed for the appropriate inventory beacon, and check its Last import date, Duration, Validation issues, and Status.